United Aircraft Corporation: Airliners

-The United Aircraft Corporation started out producing the Tupolev Tu-154, the Tupolev Tu-204, the Ilyushin Il-86, the Ilyushin Il-96, and the Ilyushin Il-114; all created before the corporation's creation.
-The Tupolev Tu-154 is a medium-range, narrow-body, three-engine jet airliner developed and introduced in Soviet times.
+The United Aircraft Corporation started out producing the Tupolev Tu-154, the Tupolev Tu-204, the Ilyushin Il-86, the Ilyushin Il-96, and the Ilyushin Il-114, all created before the UAC merger.

+The Tupolev Tu-154 is now-discontinued a medium-range, narrow-body, three-engine jet airliner developed and introduced in Soviet times.
 It saw large use in Aeroflot and was exported to many nations that had connections to the Soviet Union, and a total of 1,026 were built.
 Production of the Tu-154 stopped in 2013.
-Following a crash in 2016, all Russian Tu-154s were grounded, and now the airliner is in limited service by a few airline companies and military.
+Following a crash in 2016, all Russian Tu-154s were grounded, and now the airliner is in limited service by a few airlines and militaries.

 The Ilyushin Il-86 is a short/medium-range, wide-body jet airliner, developed and introduced in Soviet times as well.
 The Ilyushin Il-86 was the first Soviet wide-body airliner and the world's second four-engine wide-body airliner developed.
 The Il-86 was praised for its safety and reliability, but only 106 were built, as a result of many delays during development.
-Production of the airliner stopped in 1995, and the airliner was retired in 2011, with only four in service in the Russian Air Force.
-The Ilyushin Il-96 is a shortened, long-ranged successor of the Il-86, with updated technologies, and the first airliner from the Russian Federation to be introduced.
-Only 30 were built however, and the airliner is in low-rate production and used by only a few airlines.
-The Il-96's purpose as an airliner ended in 2009, as it was deemed inferior to its Boeing and Airbus counterparts.
-The Tupolev Tu-204 is a medium-range, narrow-body jet airliner, featuring many technological innovations such as a fly-by-wire control system, a glass cockpit, etc., and was developed primarily for Aeroflot.
-The Tu-204 was succeeded by its variant, the Tu-214.
+Production of the airliner stopped in 1995, and the airliner was retired by civil operators in 2011, with only four in service in the Russian Air Force for VIP transport.

+The Ilyushin Il-96 is a shortened, longer-ranged successor to the Il-86, with updated technologies, and the first airliner from the Russian Federation to be introduced.
+Only 30 were built however.
+The Il-96's production ended in 2009, as it was deemed inferior to its Boeing and Airbus counterparts.

+The Tupolev Tu-204 is a medium-range, narrow-body jet airliner featuring many technological advancements such as a fly-by-wire control system and a glass cockpit which was developed primarily for Aeroflot.
+The Tupolev Tu-214 is a later variant.
+Production of the Tu-214 continues with an updated version featuring almost entirely Russian parts developed in response to sanctions following the 2022 Russian invasion of Ukraine.

 The Ilyushin Il-114 is a turboprop, narrow-body regional airliner developed to replace the Antonov An-24, which most were in service of Aeroflot.
 However, only 20 had been built, and only two airlines were using it, so the Il-114's production was temporarily halted.
+The Il-114's production and development restarted as the Ilyushin Il-114-300, now with all-Russian parts, with an introduction planned in 2026.